|Sustainable Development Goals

 All strategic frameworks have been transferred into PTT's business plans on relevant agencies, including subsidiaries within PTT Group.
 This movement includes operational plans conveyed to specific operations for responsibility as well as critical mechanisms and methods for driving PTT's sustainability business, such as regulatory structures, defining various indicators to ensure that operations can be effectively driven towards the vision and goals set for effective and systematic results.

-PTT's outlook for 2021-2025" consists of 3 dimensions: the environment, society, and governance, with a formulated set of indicators for short-term, medium, and long-term goals alongside strategies to maximize success.
+PTT's outlook for 2021-2025 consists of 3 dimensions: environment, social, and governance (ESG), with a formulated set of indicators for short, medium, and long-term goals alongside strategies to maximize success.
 This outlook is in line with the 20-year national strategy and supports the following SDGs: